TaxFile

 TaxFile reads your W-2s, 1099s and receipts, classifies your income, finds the deductions and credits you qualify for, runs an error and audit-risk check, and assembles a return you review and approve before filing.

-• Finds business deductions and explains each one
+• Finds business deductions and explains the reason for each one

-• Runs an error check and lets you review before filing
+• Runs an error check and lets you review every line before filing

-• E-files through an authorized IRS e-file provider after approval
+• E-files federal and state through an authorized IRS e-file provider

 DEDUCTIONS FOUND Reviewed